zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

   wherever we needed it.
 - The derive setup, though, had some rough edges and with our own asset server, we could make it really seamless.
-- We could also add first-class support for user-installed asset and mod packs.
+- We could also add first-class support for user-installed asset and mod packs, and network mod synchronization.

 ---